161sam/InfoTerminal/docs/feeds/quickstart.md

    bundled RSS and OTX mock files).
 2. Trigger a manual RSS run via `curl` and observe the response.
-3. Trigger a manual OTX run using the mock pulse; the response should list two indicators.
+3. Trigger a manual OTX run using the mock pulse; the response should list two indicators and report `ingested=2` on the first run.
 4. Re-run both commands with `dry_run=false` — the second invocation increments `feed_dedup_skipped_total{source="rss"}` and
    `feed_dedup_skipped_total{source="otx"}` due to de-duplication.
-5. Check `/metrics` to ensure the counters increment; the Grafana dashboard now shows five panels across RSS and OTX sources.
+5. Check `/metrics` to ensure the counters increment;
+   `feed_items_ingested_total{source="otx",target="graph"}` should rise with the first OTX ingest.
+The Grafana dashboard now shows six panels across RSS and OTX sources including the dedicated OTX ingest tile.

 ## Tests